joakin/joakin.github.com/_posts/2012-01-17-ie-weirdos-v1.md

 Compatibility mode is usually the first thing to fuck your page up.
 I always use the strategy to start from newer to older, just because i get fewer errors.
 Then fix that stuff, and move on into the older versions one at a time.

-So this time, after including html5shiv because IE8 and brothers don’t know what <section> or <header> elements are (and since it doesn’t know, it just wont let you manipulate it with javascript) ...
+So this time, after including html5shiv because IE8 and brothers don't know what <section> or <header> elements are (and since it doesn't know, it just wont let you manipulate it with javascript) ...

     Unexpected call to method or property access.